qbead/qbeadWebsite/content/book/animation2.md

 The frames must be displayed rapidly enough that it looks like a smoothly changing pattern to our eyes.
 This is true both for the computer screen playing a video and for the SpinWheel lights changing their patterns.
-For example, this is a short repeating animation of a rainbow pattern playing on the LEDs.
+For example, this is a short repeating animation that you learned how to make in the first [Intro to Animation](/animation).

-<video src="/images/behindthescenes/pretty_device.mp4" muted autoplay playsinline loop></video>
+<video src="/images/bookpics/simple_blink.mp4" muted autoplay playsinline loop></video>

 ::: warning :
 If you haven't already done the [Intro to Animation](/animation) adventure, we recommend looking it over before starting this lesson.